jiaohehu/NPreview/DOC-diagram.md

   + drawuvdot
   + drawhdot

-    These commands are being deprecated.
+    These instructions are being deprecated.

 ## Path expression